outmoded/hapijs.com/lib/tutorials/views.md

 - `partialsPath`: the directory that contains your partials
 - `helpersPath`: the directory that contains your template helpers
 - `layoutPath`: the directory that contains layout templates
-- `basePath`: used as a prefix for other path types, if specified other paths can be relative to this directory
+- `relativeTo`: used as a prefix for other path types, if specified other paths can be relative to this directory

 Additionally, there are two settings that alter how hapi will allow you to use paths.
 By default, absolute paths and traversing outside of the `path` directory is not allowed.
 This behavior can be changed by setting the `allowAbsolutePaths` and `allowInsecureAccess` settings to true.